tracking-exposed/tiktok.tracking.exposed/content/about.md

 ### Now, we also investigate TikTok

-We hold the platform to account by:
+We hold the platform to account by:<br>
-- Building free-software research tools
+⭕ Building free-software research tools<br>
-- Empowering regulators with technical reports
+⭕ Empowering regulators with technical reports<br>
-- Raising public awareness
+⭕ Raising public awareness

 ### Contacts